 I purged the contents of what I wanted in the cabinet and set things up in stacks.
 It looks organized in the photo, but in real life it is hard to find a CD title and when I would pull out one, the whole stack slides out of the cabinet and onto the floor.

+Recently I was out and about and came upon a new to me thrift store.
 You know I love thrifting and thought to myself, “Should I stop?
 YEA or NAY?”
-It was getting late and I didn’t want to get stuck in rush-hour traffic, but my curiosity got the best of me and I turned around to check out the new-to-me thrift store.
+It was getting late and I didn’t want to get stuck in rush-hour traffic, but my curiosity got the best of me and I decided to go in to check it out.
 I was glad I did!

 The little shop was filled from top to bottom and was the most organized little thrift store I had ever entered.
 The prices were just right and the owner of the shop could not have been cuter.
 You could tell she was proud of her shop and went to great lengths to make it very pleasant.